GUIDE 2025

 Document formatting is a crucial step in pharmaceutical documentation.
 Check whether there are huge chunks of text or not.
 If any, then divide those chunks into digestible pieces of text.

-Make use of various headings and sub-headings and draw attention to text with the use of tables and figures.
+Use various headings and sub-headings and draw attention to text using tables, figures, and visual aids.

 3. Be Concise

-Conciseness is the level of understanding of the text for the readers.
-In pharmaceutical writing, the information is crucial and can be fatal if delivered in the wrong way.
-Focus on the conciseness of text to make the pharmaceutical drugs information clear to both consumers and health professionals.
+Conciseness is the level of understanding of the text and information accuracy for the readers.
+In pharmaceutical writing, the information is crucial and can be fatal if delivered incorrectly.
+Focus on the conciseness of the text to make the information about pharmaceutical drugs crystal clear to consumers and health professionals.
 Write in simple and catchable words.
-Do not present any challenges to the audience and use plain language.
+Do not present any challenges to the audience, and use plain language.

 Prevent passive voice and prepositional text.
 In addition, use an active voice tone to keep the subject always at the beginning of a sentence.